mveytsman/ontoillogical.com/source/_posts/2012-08-30-my-solutions-to-the-stripe-ctf-web-app-edition.markdown

 comments: true
 categories: security CTFs
 ---

+**You can also find this post on my consultancy's blog [here](http://finite.state.io/blog/2012/08/30/my-solutions-to-the-stripe-ctf-web-app-edition/) **

 Stripe recently ran a [CTF](https://stripe-ctf.com) focused on web application hacking.
 It ended yesterday, and I decided to write up my solutions.
 If you have any questions or find a bug in my solutions, you can reach me at **max [at] state.io**.

 First of all, I had an great time solving these challenges.
 Big thanks to the Stripe team for creating such a fun game.
 I hope to see more CTFs from them in the future.